 In the 1400's in Constantinople, Anna is an orphan who finds a copy of Cloud Cuckoo Land in an abandoned priory library just before it is destroyed by Saracen forces.
 Meanwhile, Omeir is a boy who is forced to join the Saracen army.
 In present day (in 2020), Seymour is a 17-year-old environmental activist who tries to set off a bomb at the local library.
 Meanwhile, Zeno is an old man who is at the library afterhours, leading a group of kids in a rehearsal for a performance of Cloud Cuckoo Land.
 And sometime in the future, Konstance is a girl on Argos, an intergenerational ship that is on a 592-year-long journey with a mission to reach a distant planet.
 She ends up isolated after a plague kills everyone else on board.

 Throughout the narrative, the contents of Cloud Cuckoo Land is interwoven in bits and pieces.
-It consists of 24 parts, is illegible in some sections and scholars have debated the order of the parts.
+It consists of 24 parts.
 The author claims he found the tale etched onto pieces of wood in an ancient tomb.
 It tells story of Aethon, a man who goes looking for a "utopian city in the sky" called Cloud Cuckoo Land.
 Along the way, he has many adventures (transformed into a donkey, captured, escapes, transformed into a fish, eaten by a sea creature, transformed into a crow, etc.) before he finally finds Cloud Cuckoo Land.
 He then has to decide whether to stay there or return home.

 In the Prologue and Chapters 1 - 2, the book introduces an array of characters from different time periods.
 In Mission Year 65 (in the future), Konstance is a young girl on the ship Argos, which left Earth 65 years ago on a mission to get to planet Beta Oph2.
 She has been in a circular cell (Vault One) with a machine called Sybil for nearly a year now.
 Around her are scraps of paper, some of which mention a Greek tale by Antonius Diogenes called Cloud Cuckoo Land.
 It's about a character named Aethon who goes on a journey to find a "utopian city in the sky" (the titular Cloud Cuckoo Land).
 Diogenes says he did not invent the story, but instead instead discovered it in an ancient tomb in Tyre, inscribed upon “twenty-four cypress-wood tablets”.